How to Process Emotions & Feel Better – 4 Easy Steps

 That’s what I mean by embodying and feeling deserving of your core need.
 When you do this, your whole “being” becomes empowered.
 Your energy isn’t scattered or confused; it is centered and stable.
 When you “people-please” to the detriment of your needs, it weakens your life force energy.

 Use the 4N process any time you have an uncomfortable feeling.
-Half the battle will be to remember to do it and to take the time to process your emotions.
+Now that you’ve been introduced to this method of how to process your feelings, half the battle will be simply to remember to do it.

 Old habits die hard.
 You may do it and then slip and not do it.
 Don’t beat yourself up if you don’t process your emotions productively every time.
+How to process your feelings and emotions takes time.
 You are human, learning a new way of living and loving.
-It is a lifelong process of opening to love.
+It’s a lifelong process of opening to love.

-It’s all about taking care of oneself and BEING in your body.
+It’s all about taking care of yourself and BEING in your body and not in the insanity of your over-active mind.
 When you speak your feelings, remember to use “I” statements instead of “You” statements to take full responsibility for your feelings.

-The 4N process explores needs and feelings.
+Learning how to deal with emotions in a healthy way involves connecting to your needs and feelings.
+The 4N process helps you explore your needs and feelings.
 Knowing your needs, and how to get them met, is empowering.
 You take care of yourself in a deeply emotional way when you practice this process and make it part of your life.